RE@L Repost: "Forget the So-Called Achievement Gap! RE@L Knows How to Help More Learners Learn More. It's Called RE@L Systemic Change

 As the old saying goes, “Read it and weep!”
-The impossible Achievement Gap lives on and on and on.
+The”Impossible Achievement Gap” lives on and on and on.
+Why?
+It’s impossible!

-See the story by clicking on the graphic below.
+See the RE@L story by clicking on the graphic below.

 Each year thousands of new school leaders, take the reins of a K12 school district or a school, while promising to erase the indelible “Achievement Gap.”
 Instead, they fail.
 Why?

 Here’s a typical statement that’s heard by boards, communities, parents and teachers: “Hire me and I will lead your district by making certain all students are above average.”
 2-3 years later many are gone and the gap is worse or no better, and those so-called leaders have caught the last plane to their next impossible job.

 Why is it “impossible”?
 The metric chosen by schools to measure achievement is a standarized test.
 These tests, at best, give only snapshots of what students know and don’t know.

 More important, our students differ in their many talents.
 They are not all the same in their ability to achieve these meaningless test scores.
 But they can show us what they know by presenting their acheived skills.

 This issue of “THE Journal” article contains a scholarly update from both Harvard and Stanford, published in March, 2019 THE Journal, and authored by Sara Friedman.

 Ms. Friedman puts the pin to the balloon of surreal hope that our school leaders can make all kids above average.
 They cannot.
 No one can.

 Students have differing goals and abilities.
 Plus, the standardized tests themselves provide little help to teachers and students to truly improve.